7 Characteristics of Revolutionary Mobile App Ideas

 Facebook did not start out being the global social network that they are today.
 At first, they were just a small social network exclusive to people at Harvard.
 Only after a significant percent of Harvard students were on Facebook would they expand to another school.

-From Harvard, to the Ivy League, to all colleges, Facebook maintained exclusivity at every level of their growth.
+From Harvard to almost every college in the U.S., Facebook maintained exclusivity at every level of growth.
 This evolving “niche product” allowed them to create a tailored product made for whoever their current target audience was, not what they wanted their audience to be in the future.
 This strategy increased customer satisfaction and was a significant factor in the explosive growth they saw in their early days.

 Before the internet, it was tough to reach and distribute products to smaller groups of people, so companies sold mass-market products almost exclusively.
 The internet made it easier for businesses to reach virtually any subset of the population, soon many more companies were started that made products specifically tailored for a particular niche.
 Instead of designing products so that the largest possible groups of people would like them, businesses began to make them with specific consumer sub-groups in mind.
 These niche products felt like it was custom made just for you.
 Eventually, the success of this business model gave birth to the idea of “the long tail.”